dsgrid/dsgrid/dev/spark_overview.md

 ## Installing a Spark Standalone Cluster on an HPC
 This section describes how you can run Spark jobs on any number of HPC compute nodes.
+The scripts and examples described here rely on the SLURM scheduling system and have been tested on NREL's Eagle cluster.

-The HPC GitHub repository contains scripts that will create an ephemeral Spark cluster on compute nodes that you allocate.
+NREL's HPC GitHub repository contains scripts that will create an ephemeral Spark cluster on compute nodes that you allocate.

 1. The repository as setup instructions that are not currently correct because the branch